CheyenneMDavid/ForagingLink-API/README.md

 Managed tasks based on logical dependencies and the order in which lessons were followed, not strictly based on importance and urgency.

-#### Adapting to Changes:
+#### Adapting to Changes and Enhancements to the Applications:

-Adjusted plans as new requirements emerged or obstacles were encountered.
-For example, initially focusing on enabling comments on posts, but then adapting to allow users to comment on comments, adding complexity to the model and views to support nested comments.
+Plans were adjusted as new requirements emerged or challenges were encountered.
+For instance, the initial goal was to enable users to comment on posts.
+However, I later expanded this functionality to allow users to comment on other comments, adding complexity to the models and views to support nested comments.

-#### Enhancing the Comments App:

-Developed and refined the comments app by:

-- Allowing users to comment on posts and reply to other comments.
-- Ensuring comments were associated with users and posts.
-- Implementing permissions to allow only authenticated users to create comments and only comment owners to update or delete their comments.
+**In the Comments App**: One specific challenge was the unrestricted comment nesting, which initially allowed unlimited replies.
+After creating wireframes for the front end, I realized the need to limit nesting to two levels to maintain clarity and manageability of discussion threads.
+I implemented this restriction and then tested it to ensure proper functionality, raising appropriate ValidationErrors like "You cannot reply to a reply beyond two levels" to handle attempts at further nesting.

+**In the Profiles App**: Another example is the **ProfileList search feature**, which I added to improve user engagement.
+By allowing users to search for specific profiles, the application encourages more meaningful interaction between users.
+This feature was thoroughly tested to ensure it worked seamlessly with the existing system.

+**In the Courses App**: To allow unauthenticated users to view course details.
+Previously, this was restricted to authenticated users, but by allowing open access to course information, the app became more user-friendly and accessible to a broader audience.

+#

+#

+#

+#

+PROJECT BOARDS

+#

+#

+#

 ### Example Project Boards